 For those of us who live in California, which has a top income tax rate of 13.3%, it is possible to lose over 50% of your investment income to taxes.
-Fortunately, the negative impact of taxes on your financial plan can be reduced by carefully choosing which types of assets to hold in a retirement versus a non-retirement account.
+Fortunately, the negative impact of taxes on your financial plan can be reduced by carefully choosing which types of assets to hold in retirement accounts versus non-retirement accounts.
 This concept is called “asset location”.

 After-tax retirement accounts lack an initial tax deduction but then allow you to make withdrawals in retirement that completely escape taxation.
 Examples of after-tax retirement accounts include the Roth 401k and Roth IRA.